shaula/more-privacy-options/readme.txt

 == Changelog ==

-= 3.9.1.1 =
+= 4.0 =
-* improvements to how wp-activate.php and robots.txt are handled on a private site.
+* improvements to how robots.txt are handled

 == Upgrade Notice ==
-= 3.9.1.1 =
+= 4.0 =
-* improvements to how wp-activate.php and robots.txt are handled on a private site.
+* improvements to how robots.txt are handled